Dahi (curd)

-Dahi or doi, also mosaru, thayir and perugu, is a traditional yogurt or fermented milk product originating from and popular throughout the Indian subcontinent.
+Dahi (Note: doi, also mosaru, thayir and perugu. /hi/) is a traditional yogurt or fermented milk product originating from and popular throughout the Indian subcontinent.
 It is usually prepared from cows' milk, and sometimes buffalo milk or goat milk.
 The word curd is used in Indian English to refer to homemade yogurt, while the term yogurt refers to the pasteurized commercial variety known as "heat-treated fermented milk".

 Preparation

 Curd is made by bacterial fermentation of milk.
 In this process, lactose in milk is converted into lactic acid by several probiotic microorganisms.
 The species involved in the fermentation depends on the temperature and humidity of the environment and may include Lactococcus lactis, Streptococcus diacetylactis, Streptococcus cremoris, Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus.

 Curd starter is sometimes made with dried red chillies (or their stems) in hot milk.
 Milk is boiled and then allowed to cool for a while.
 When tepid, dried chili peppers or their stems are added.
 The reason for this tradition is that dried chillies are rich in a type of lactobacilli, the bacteria which help ferment milk to form curd.
 The bowl is then kept undisturbed in a warm place for 5 to 10 hours.

 After the starter is made, or saved from a previous batch of curd, milk is boiled and cooled.
 In a separate bowl, curd is mixed with its whey, and then mixed together with the milk.
 It is then left to sit undisturbed for 5 to 10 hours, until slightly sour, then refrigerated until consumption.

 This practice can also be applied for making curd from milk substitutes, such as soy milk.